xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 ```

-We are ready to start, boot the boxes.
+**We are ready to start, boot the boxes by issuing the `vagrant up` command**
 {: .notice--info}

 ### Configure Passwordless Access into XR Linux shell
 Let's copy public part of key from **devbox** box and allow access without a
 password.
-First,  connect to the devbox instance and copy file to XR via SCP:
+First,  connect to the devbox instance and copy its public key to XR via SCP:

 ```
 vagrant ssh devbox